 Credit Scores in Israel

-By Shai Spetgang
+Guest Blog by Shai Spetgang

 As native English-speaking Olim, we are familiar with a credit rating system from where we moved from; the US, Canada, England, and other countries.
 Did you know that in April 2019, Israel adopted a credit rating system?
 The implication is that our credit score determines everything related to receiving credit, including credit cards, bank loans, and mortgages.